japila-books/spark-structured-streaming-internals/docs/datasources/kafka/index.md

 Kafka data source supports many options for reading.

-Internally, the *kafka* data source format for reading is available through [KafkaSourceProvider](KafkaSourceProvider.md) that is a <<spark-sql-streaming-MicroBatchReadSupport.md#, MicroBatchReadSupport>> and <<spark-sql-streaming-ContinuousReadSupport.md#, ContinuousReadSupport>> for <<micro-batch-stream-processing, micro-batch>> and <<continuous-stream-processing, continuous>> stream processing, respectively.
+Internally, the *kafka* data source format for reading is available through [KafkaSourceProvider](KafkaSourceProvider.md) that is a [MicroBatchReadSupport](../../MicroBatchReadSupport.md) and [ContinuousReadSupport](../../ContinuousReadSupport.md) for <<micro-batch-stream-processing, micro-batch>> and <<continuous-stream-processing, continuous>> stream processing, respectively.

 === [[schema]] Predefined (Fixed) Schema